Tips for applying to Programme Grants for Applied Research

 All NHS bodies and other providers of NHS services in England may propose programmes, in collaboration with an appropriate academic partner or partners provided they are capable of fulfilling the role of research sponsor as set out in the UK Policy Framework for Health and Social Care Research.
-Bids may be submitted by consortia including more than one NHS body or other provider of NHS services.
+Bids may be submitted by consortia including more than one NHS body or other provider of NHS, public health or social care services.
 Bids may include support for patient/consumer groups leading or participating in programmes of research.

 It is possible that the academic partner could be a university outside England, if an appropriate case is made in the application.
 We would expect the application to make a strong case that the chosen academic partner was the organisation best placed to provide academic input to the planned research.